chenen3/yeager/README.md

 A proxy that helps speed up the internet connection.

 Features:
-- tunnel over gRPC or QUIC, secure by mutual TLS
+- tunneling over HTTP2, gRPC or QUIC, secured by mutual TLS
 - rule-based routing
 - SOCKS and HTTP proxy